Data Exchange Glossary by Dawex

 Data valorization - Data valorization is the process of turning data into data products in order to generate revenue streams, share insights, information or knowledge to take actionable decisions.

-Industry Data Exchange - An Industry Data Exchange regroups business partners from a specific sector, industry or value chain.
+Industry Data Exchange - An Industry Data Exchange brings together business partners from a specific sector, industry or value chain.
 The Industry Data Exchange partners exchange data products and collaborate in order to improve operational and business efficiency.

 The Industry Data Exchange is operated by an orchestrator, acting as a trusted intermediary between data providers and data acquirers.